SalesforceCommerceCloud/sfcc-ci/README.md

 ## Using the Tool ##

 Use `sfcc-ci --help` to get started and see the list of commands available.
-Use ´sfcc-ci <sub:command> --help´ to get detailed help and example usage of a sub:command.
+Use `sfcc-ci <sub:command> --help` to get detailed help and example usage of a sub:command.